sparsick/ansible-docker-talk/README.md

 2. Start a virtual machine with `vagrant up`.
 2. Call `ansible-playbook -i inventories/test -u vagrant setup-db.yml` for setting up the database.
 3. Call `ansible-playbook -i inventories/test -u vagrant setup-app.yml` for installing Apache Tomcat.
-4. Call `ansible-playbook -i inventories/test -u vagrant deploy-demo.yml` for deploying demo wep appp on an installed Apache Tomcat.
+4. Call `ansible-playbook -i inventories/test -u vagrant deploy-demo.yml` for deploying demo wep app on an installed Apache Tomcat.
+5. Now the demo web application is available on http://192.168.33.10:8080/demo

 #### Run Serverspec Tests For Ansible Setup Playbooks (plain-ansible)
 The Serverspec tests are stored in the folder `plain-ansible/spec/ansible_demo`.
-To run the test, execute following steps:
+To run the test, execute following steps, only prerequirement is that the virtualbox is provisioned wit h above Ansible playbooks:

 1. Go to folder `plain-ansible`
 2. Call `rake spec`